-Re-establish the Agency flood group meetings to discuss problems and to look at strategies to combat flooding due to Climate Change.
+Re-establish the Risk Management Authority Flood Group meetings to discuss problems and to look at strategies to combat flooding due to climate change.
 Have periodic meetings with the local flood group to discuss the issues and recommendations with representatives from key authorities.

-Look at opportunities for schemes to manage flows upstream of the Hailey Road drain such as nature based solutions through partnership working.
+Assist WODC in looking at opportunities for schemes to manage flows upstream of the Hailey Road drain such as nature-based solutions through partnership working.